airamez/codando-live/_05_DataAccess/_02_EntityFramework/_00_EntityFramework.md

 # Entity Framework with C# and .NET Core

 [Entity Framework (EF)](https://learn.microsoft.com/en-us/ef/) is an Object-Relational Mapping (ORM) framework for .NET applications that simplifies database access.
-It allows developers to work with databases using strongly-typed objects rather than raw SQL queries.
+It allows developers to work with databases using strongly-typed objects rather than SQL queries.

 >Entity Framework is a modern object-relation mapper that lets you build a clean, portable, and high-level data access layer with .NET (C#) across a variety of databases, including SQL Database (on-premises and Azure), SQLite, MySQL, PostgreSQL, and Azure Cosmos DB.
 It supports LINQ queries, change tracking, updates, and schema migrations.